Preethijgan/A-STAR/README.md

        parents to q

     d) for each successor
-        i) if successor is the goal, stop search
+        * if successor is the goal, stop search

-        ii) else, compute both g and h for successor successor.g = q.g + distance between
+        * else, compute both g and h for successor successor.g = q.g + distance between
                               successor and q
           successor.h = distance from goal to